-I am finishing my Ph.D. in the Astrophysical Sciences and Technology program at the Rochester Institute of Technology (RIT).
+I graduated with my Ph.D. in Astrophysical Sciences and Technology from the Rochester Institute of Technology (RIT) in the spring of 2014.
+I am now a postdoctoral research fellow in Santiago, Chile at the Universidad Diego Portales working with the Millenium ALMA Disks (MAD) group.
 My research focuses on high energy phenomena associated with star formation.
 A recent copy of my CV with contact information can be found here.
 Please note that this site is a work in progress.
 Thanks!

 My research interests in astronomy focus on star and planet formation.
 I am particularly interested in X-ray variability via magnetic reconnection events and/or accretion shocks, X-ray ionization of circumstellar material and circumstellar disk structure and kinematics.
 Below are a few projects I'm currently working on: